 {% endnavList %}

-Here, the outer loop traverses all top-level navigation items, while the inner loop{% if item.NavList %}The condition is true, traverse the child navigation of the current top-level navigation item.This nested structure allows us to flexibly build multi-level navigation menus of any depth, perfectly fitting the structural needs of the website.
+Here, the outer loop traverses all top-level navigation items, while the inner loop{% if item.NavList %}When the condition is true, traverse the sub-navigation of the current top-level navigation item.This nested structure allows us to flexibly build multi-level navigation menus of any depth, perfectly adapting to the structural requirements of the website.

-Scene three: Display a group of images or a gallery
+Scenario three: display a group of images or a gallery

-In many cases, an article or product may be associated with multiple images, forming a set of photos or gallery.
-In the Ante CMS,archiveDetailorcategoryDetailtags, in passing,name="Images"Parameters can be directly returned as a slice of an image URL.
-Traverse this slice to easily build an image display: English
+In many cases, an article or product may be associated with multiple images to form a collage or gallery.
+In AnQi CMS,archiveDetailorcategoryDetailtags are used to filter byname="Images"When obtaining parameters, you can directly return a slice of an image URL.
+Traverse this slice to easily build an image display:

 {% archiveDetail productImages with name="Images" %}